apereo/cas/docs/cas-server-documentation/installation/Configuration-Management-Extensions.md

 ## Configuration Components

-This is the recoommended approach to create additional Spring bean, override existing ones and simply inject your own custom behavior into the CAS application runtime.
+This is the recoommended approach to create additional Spring beans, override existing ones and simply inject your own custom behavior into the CAS application runtime.

 <div class="alert alert-info"><strong>No XML</strong><p>You are still given the ability to configure and inject beans into the application context via XML configuration files.
 We STRONGLY recommend that you abandon that approach altogether.</p></div>